 In Nanakuli, the first small town on the coast, there is a McDonalds on the right.
 In Waianae (about 5 more miles), you’ll pass a second McDonalds, right next to the only Taco Bell on the coast.
 After Taco Bell, there is a traffic light.
 The entrance to the boat harbor is about one city block AFTER this traffic light, there is a dedicated left turn lane, get into it and follow the arrows painted on the road into the Waianae Boat Harbor.
 There is an obscure wooden sign right before the driveway (left side of road) that reads “Waianae Regional Park,” and big white Reynolds Recycling Trailer beyond it.

-Make an immediate right past the two story building; you'll see three piers where the boats are docked.
-You can park (free) in front of the piers, in the car parking (not in trailer parking – you may get a ticket!.
+Make an immediate right past the two story building; you’ll see three piers where the boats are docked.
+You can park (free) in front of the piers, or anywhere in the car parking, but not in long trailer parking slots – you may get a ticket!.
 Both boats are on the A pier (says “A” above the gate), on the left side, almost all the way down.

-Deluxe Wildife Charters meet on the Island Spirit , please follow the directions to the boat that are on your confirmation
+Deluxe Wildlife Charters on the Island Spirit, please follow the directions to the boat that are on your confirmation

-Best of the West on the C pier, on th Alaka'i - please follow the detailed directions to the boat that are on your confirmation.
+Best of the West on the Alaka’i – please follow the detailed directions to the boat that are on your confirmation.

-Please don’t wait in the parking lot area (we’ll be waiting for you, waiting for us!); check-in at the boat is at 8 am..
+Please don’t wait in the parking lot area (we’ll be waiting for you, waiting for us!); check-in for both boats is at 8 am..

 Check-In & Departure